 2. What key values do you implement in your personal life?

-At Habitat for Humanity, interview questions like this allow the candidate to share about their values.
+At Habitat for Humanity, interview questions like this allow the candidate to share their values.
 It is important to know if a candidate’s values align with the organization.

 3. How can you help the organization achieve its goals?